Metallic mean Wang tiles II: the dynamics of an aperiodic computer chip: Renormalization and Rauzy induction of -rotations

-First, we share the version of SageMath \cite{sagemathv10.5} and optional package \texttt{slabbe} \cite{labbe_slabbe_0_7_7_2024} used below. \begin{sagecommandline} sage: version() 'SageMath version ..., Release Date: ...' sage: import importlib.metadata sage: importlib.metadata.version("slabbe") '...' \end{sagecommandline} We fix some postive integer $n\geq1$.
-We define the positive root $\beta$ of the polynomial $x^2-nx-1$.
+For some postive integer $n\geq1$, we define the positive root $\beta$ of the polynomial $x^2-nx-1$.
 Computations will be done in the number field generated by this root.
 We perform the computations below with $n=3$, but it works with other integers.
-The computation of the self-similarity for $n=7$ from the Rauzy induction is done in about 200 seconds on a recent laptop. \begin{sagecommandline} sage: n = 3 # try with another integer, the code below works at least for 1 <= n <= 7 sage: x = polygen(QQ, "x") sage: K.<beta> = NumberField(x^2 - n*x - 1, embedding=RR(n)) sage: beta.n() 3.30277563773199 \end{sagecommandline} We define a function that computes the atoms $\Lambda_n^{-1}(v)$ for every $v\in V_n$.
+For instance, the computation of the self-similarity for $n=7$ from the Rauzy induction is done in about 200 seconds on a recent laptop. \begin{sagecommandline} sage: n = 3 # try with another integer sage: x = polygen(QQ, "x") sage: K.<beta> = NumberField(x^2 - n*x - 1, embedding=RR(n)) sage: beta.n() 3.30277563773199 \end{sagecommandline} We define a function that computes the atoms $\Lambda_n^{-1}(v)$ for every $v\in V_n$.
 Note that in SageMath, an entry equal to \texttt{[-1,7,3,4]} represents the inequality $7x_1+3x_2+4x_3\geq1$. \begin{sagecommandline} sage: unit_square_ieqs = [[0, 1, 0], [0, 0, 1], [1, -1, 0], [1, 0, -1]] sage: def Lambda_inv(a,b,c): ....: ieqs = list(unit_square_ieqs) ....: ieqs.extend([[-1/beta+1-a, 0, 1], [a+1/beta, 0, -1]]) ....: ieqs.extend([[-1/beta+1-b, 1/beta, 1], [b+1/beta, -1/beta, -1]]) ....: ieqs.extend([[-1/beta+1-c, beta, 1], [c+1/beta, -beta, -1]]) ....: return Polyhedron(ieqs=ieqs) \end{sagecommandline} We define the set $V_n$ and we check that the sum of the area of the polygons $\{\Lambda_n^{-1}(v)\}_{v\in V_n}$ is 1. \begin{sagecommandline} sage: Vn = [(a,b,c) for a in range(2) for b in range(2) for c in range(n+2) if a<=b<=c] sage: Vn [(0, 0, 0), (0, 0, 1), ..., (1, 1, ...)] sage: assert sum(Lambda_inv(*v).volume() for v in Vn) == 1 sage: Lambda_inv(0,0,n+1).volume() # one of the atom has empty interior 0 \end{sagecommandline} For readability reason, we define a map which concatenates the entries of a vector into a string. \begin{sagecommandline} sage: def vector_to_str(v): ....: return "".join(str(a) for a in v) sage: vector_to_str((0,1,4)) # for example '014' \end{sagecommandline} We define the $\Z^2$-action $R_n$ on $\R^2/\Z^2$ as two polyhedron exchange transformations on the unit square. \begin{sagecommandline} sage: lattice_base = identity_matrix(2) sage: from slabbe import PolyhedronExchangeTransformation as PET sage: Re1 = PET.toral_translation(lattice_base, vector((1/beta,0))) sage: Re2 = PET.toral_translation(lattice_base, vector((0,1/beta))) \end{sagecommandline} We construct the $\east_n$ partition (ignoring the atom with empty interior) and the three other partitions from it. \begin{sagecommandline} sage: from slabbe import PolyhedronPartition sage: EAST = PolyhedronPartition({vector_to_str(v):Lambda_inv(*v) for v in Vn ....: if Lambda_inv(*v).volume() > 0}) sage: M = matrix(K, 2, (0,1,1,0)) sage: NORTH = EAST.apply_linear_map(M) sage: WEST = Re1(EAST) sage: SOUTH = Re2(NORTH) sage: G = graphics_array([EAST.plot(),NORTH.plot(), SOUTH.plot(),WEST.plot()]) sage: G.show(figsize=10) \end{sagecommandline}

 We compute the refinement of the $\east_n$ and $\north_n$ partitions and of the $\west_n$ and $\south_n$ partitions. \begin{sagecommandline} sage: PEN,dEN = EAST.refinement(NORTH, certificate=True) sage: PWS,dWS = WEST.refinement(SOUTH, certificate=True) sage: G = graphics_array([PEN.plot(),PWS.plot()]) sage: G.show(figsize=5) \end{sagecommandline}